 Attending mediations, negotiations and other processes intended to bring about an early resolution

 Giving oral expert evidence in court

-Evidence in a leading reported family law cases
+Our evidence in a leading reported family law case

 While most cases settle by negotiation or following a mediation, experts have given evidence in Court on several occasions.
 For example, our founder, Charles Lazarevic, gave oral evidence in the landmark case of Prest v Prest EWHC 2956 (Fam).
 The related case involving a trust company, Petrodel, eventually progressed to the Supreme Court and provided guidance on the application of the corporate veil in family law cases.